I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-po_fx_component_active_condition_callback.md

 The driver receives a <i>ComponentActiveConditionCallback</i> callback whenever the component completes a transition to the active condition, regardless of whether the driver called <b>PoFxActivateComponent</b> to initiate the transition.
 For example, the Windows kernel might activate the component on behalf of the driver before sending a <a href="https://msdn.microsoft.com/339ef4b4-1b4f-42ac-ab57-c53b83120f0d">Plug and Play IRP</a> or a <a href="https://msdn.microsoft.com/a37e8dda-af7a-4f28-bf04-908a74bb5b2f">system set-power IRP</a> to the driver.

-To define a <i>ComponentActiveConditionCallback</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.

-For example, to define a <i>ComponentActiveConditionCallback</i> callback routine that is named <code>MyComponentActiveConditionCallback</code>, use the PO_FX_COMPONENT_ACTIVE_CONDITION_CALLBACK type as shown in this code example:

-Then, implement your callback routine as follows:

-The PO_FX_COMPONENT_ACTIVE_CONDITION_CALLBACK function type is defined in the Wdm.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the PO_FX_COMPONENT_ACTIVE_CONDITION_CALLBACK function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/3260b53e-82be-4dbc-8ac5-d0e52de77f9d">Declaring Functions by Using Function Role Types for WDM Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |